kkrt-labs/kakarot-docs/docs/architecture/understanding-zkevm.md

 TL;DR - execute off-chain, verify on-chain, save on costs.

-## What does it mean to prove the EVM: the transition from EVM to zkEVM?
+## What does it mean to prove the EVM: the transition from EVM to ZK-EVM?

-A zkEVM is simply a zk-Rollup that is compatible with Ethereum.
+A ZK-EVM is simply a zk-Rollup that is compatible with Ethereum.
 This means that users should be able to interact with it as if they were interacting with Ethereum (or almost).
-For instance, users will use the same tools on a zkEVM than on Ethereum L1, such as the same wallet (e.g. Metamask).
-Developers' smart contracts should be deployable to a zkEVM without any (or little) changes.
+For instance, users will use the same tools on a ZK-EVM than on Ethereum L1, such as the same wallet (e.g. Metamask).
+Developers' smart contracts should be deployable to a ZK-EVM without any (or little) changes.

 This is powerful in the sense that the cryptography part is abstracted away.
 Users continue to interact with a high-level abstraction they're familiar with: